merative/acd-containers/src/pages/installing/installing.md

 **Important**: Do not use any of the default or system namespaces to install an instance of ACD (some examples of these are: default, kube-system, kube-public, and openshift-operators).

-## Create Secrets
+## Air-gapped installation

-ACD and its operator require the following secrets.
+When deploying in an air-gapped environment, refer to the [Air-gap Installation](https://ibm.github.io/acd-containers/installing/air-gap-installation/).

+## Non Air-gapped installation

+When deploying in a non air-gapped environment, continue with the following installation.

+### Create a pull secrets

-1. A pull secret to pull images from the entitled registry account.
+ACD requires a pull secret to pull images from the entitled registry account.
-2. (Optional) S3 credentials if S3 is being used as the configuration storage.

-### Global pull secret installation
+#### Global pull secret installation

 Request access to the entitled registry and get an API or entitlement key.
 See [IBM Developer Entitled Registry Login Options](https://playbook.cloudpaklab.ibm.com/ibm-developer-entitled-registry-login-options/) for details.

-#### Update the global pull secret using the CLI
+##### Update the global pull secret using the CLI

 [Update the global cluster pull secret](https://docs.openshift.com/container-platform/4.7/openshift_images/managing_images/using-image-pull-secrets.html#images-update-global-pull-secret_using-image-pull-secrets) containing the container registry image pull secret with these steps: